MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

 \subsubsection{Fly walking}

-Using a trained policy on a dataset of fly walking, with a latent dimensionality of 60, we recorded network activations during each clip of walking at various speeds.
-We represented each trajectory frame by sampling the latent space activity with a time-delay embedding with a half-window of 30ms, resulting in a 31 frame window of latent space activations with a total of 1860 dimensions ($60 * 31$).
-To calculate the speed of each clip in Fig. \hyperref[fig5]{5d}, we calculated the instantaneous speed between each frame, averaging over the clip to get the final value.
+Using a trained policy on a dataset of fly walking, with a motor intention dimensionality of 60, we recorded network activations during each clip of walking at various speeds.
+We represented each trajectory frame by sampling the motor intention space activity with a time-delay embedding with a half-window of 30ms, resulting in a 31 frame window of motor intention space activations with a total of 1860 dimensions ($60 * 31$).
+To calculate the speed of each clip in \hyperref[fig6]{Fig. 6b}, we calculated the instantaneous speed between each frame, averaging over the clip to get the final value.

+We then applied PCA to these time-delay embedded motor intention vectors and retained the top three principal components for visualization, where each point represents the embedding of a single 31-frame window.
+To characterize how this geometry encodes locomotion, we colored each point by the average locomotor speed of its clip.
+This revealed that the cyclic gait structure was spanned by PCs 2 and 3, while the orthogonal PC1 axis carried a smooth, near-linear velocity gradient, indicating that the fly's locomotor speed is encoded as a linear dimension of the motor intention manifold.

 \beginsupplement